On this page:

 • the proposed bushfire protection measures

-• the location of the outbuilding
+• the location of the proposed outbuilding

 • areas of defendable space and vegetation management requirements